M2BARH/PASSWORD_MANAGER/README.md

 - Click on the extension icon to open the popup.
 - Enter the site name in the "Retrieve Password" section.
 - Click the "Retrieve" button to display stored passwords.
-- Click on the displayed password to autofill it on the current page
+- Click on the displayed password to autofill it on the current page.